sclavijosuero/wick-a11y/README.md

 > ⚠️ **Note:** Accessibility analysis can take some time, so it is recommended to increase the **`defaultCommandTimeout`** when running an accessibility test.
 You can configure this timeout either directly when defining the test or in your **`cypress.config.js`** file.
 >
 > **Also, before launching the accessibility analysis, ensure that what you want to analyze is fully rendered on the page.
-Only DOM elements that are visible in the browser viewport will be considered, as per the axe-core plugin (hidden elements will be ignored).**
+Only DOM elements that are visible in the browser viewport will be considered, as per the axe-core® plugin (hidden elements will be ignored).**

 ```javascript
 describe('Accessibility Test', () => {